The Clique (duo)

 The Clique were an Australian pop duo consisting of members Jacinta Gulisano and Jordan Rodrigues.
-They were formed in 2013 originally as the trio Third Degree, who competed in the fifth season of The X Factor Australia and were the tenth contestant eliminated.
+They were formed in 2013 originally as the trio Third Degree, who competed in the fifth season of The X Factor Australia and were the ninth contestant eliminated.
 The group subsequently signed with Sony Music Australia and released their debut single "Different Kind of Love", which peaked at number 22 on the ARIA Singles Chart.
 Following the departure of Kelebek in 2014, Third Degree changed their name to The Clique and were no longer signed to Sony Music.
 The group disbanded in 2015 to pursue solo careers.